eonum/medcodesearch-frontend-react/README.md

 # medcodesearch-frontend-react
-React Frontend of the medcodesearch serch service for medical catalogs and tariffs
+React Frontend of the medcodesearch search service for medical catalogs and tariffs